 Monday, September 20, 1976

-I got off from work at 7:00 p.m.
+I got out of work at 7:00 p.m.
 I dreaded going back to the house.
 I can’t consider it my home, especially since Bent makes it clear that I am not welcome there.

-I am off work for the next few days because my doctor has asked that I go to the hospital to get tested for allergies.
+I am off work for the next few days because my doctor asked me to go to the hospital for allergy testing.
 The hospital I have to go to is in Viborg.
 Mom took the train with me to show me where it was.

-As soon as I was admitted to the hospital, the receptionist asked me a lot of questions.
-I must be getting used to the dialect here because I was able to understand what she was asking.
-Then I was brought to my room and the nurse told me to take a shower.
+As soon as I was admitted to the hospital, the receptionist asked me many questions.
+I must be getting used to the dialect, because I understood everything she was asking.
+Then I was brought to my room, and the nurse told me to take a shower.
 Wow, a real shower!
-It felt so good, I felt like standing in the shower all day and just feeling the water pour down on me.
+It felt so good!
+I felt like standing in the shower all day, just letting the water pour down on me.

 All the food they serve here is really good!
 I am extremely happy the doctor has asked me to come here to stay for a few days!

 When the nurse came in to take my blood, I asked her if I could go into town.
 She told me as long as I was back in a couple of hours.
-It was fun going into town and having a look around.
+It was fun going into town and walk around to look at the different stores they have here.

 Wednesday, September 22, 1976